Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 ### Objectives

-The pairing of the program with SuperLife's products have the goal of incentivising healthy behaviours in policyholders, decrease mortality, improve competitiveness, increase sales and add value to the SuperLife.
+The pairing of the program with SuperLife's products have the goal of incentivising healthy behaviours in policyholders, decreasing mortality, improving competitiveness, increasing sales and adding value to the SuperLife.

 To meet the goals established by SuperLife, the proposed program aims to reduce health risks and mortality rates among policyholders by offering a unique way to reward policyholders for